Piotr1215/youtube/kai-scheduler/presentation.md

 # Connect to vCluster first
 vcluster connect kai-isolated

-# Install KAI in isolated environment
+# Install KAI - it will be THE scheduler for this vCluster
-KAI_VERSION=v0.9.3
+KAI_VERSION=v0.7.11
 helm upgrade -i kai-scheduler \
   oci://ghcr.io/nvidia/kai-scheduler/kai-scheduler \
   -n kai-scheduler --create-namespace \